tobspr-games/shapez-2-discord-bot/README.md

 ### Admin commands

+Important note : guild settings currently can't be modified so most of the commands below won't have any effect

 - Pausing :\
   While paused, the bot will not send any public messages on the server
   - /set-paused [value] : Sets if the bot should be paused